andreilim123/odin-recipes/README.md

 https://www.allrecipes.com/recipe/228052/chinese-pork-dumplings/

-Current The Odin Project: Foundation Course progress: 42% Complete 01/17/2022
+Current The Odin Project: Foundation Course progress: 42% Complete 01/17/2023

+Just finished going through the CSS Foundations Course 01/18/2023

+Was going to practice internal CSS method since this is a smaller project but since the TOP's assignment instuctions is to practice external CSS method, I shall do it that way.

+Just finished customizing the Odin Recipes project for the first time - 01/19/2023 Played around a lot with the hover command and href.
+Will now continue on the The Odin Project Foundations.